dials/dials/doc/sphinx/multi_crystal_analysis.rst

 using *in situ* diffraction from crystallisation plates at room temperature.
 Each sweep provides between 4 and 10 degrees of data.

+This tutorial is relatively advanced in that it requires high level scripting of the DIALS command line programs, however candidate scripts are provided and the tutorial will hopefully be easy enough to follow.

 Individual processing
 ---------------------